2019-2020 Program Year

-- Has the attributes to serve creatively and productively with young students.
+- The attributes to serve creatively and productively with young students.

-- Demonstrates strong time management & organizational skills, and the ability to prioritize effectively and complete projects with little supervision within agreed timelines.
+- Demonstrates strong time management & organizational skills, and the ability to prioritize effectively to complete projects with little supervision within agreed timelines.

-- Has the ability to establish and maintain effective working relationships with teachers, students, parents, the community, and staff.
+- The ability to establish and maintain effective working relationships with teachers, students, parents, the community and staff.

 - Possesses excellent communication skills: oral (including presentations), written, interpersonal (active listening.)

-- Has the ability to be at service site consistently, to be on time, to follow instructions, to respond to management direction and to solicit feedback to improve performance.
+- The ability to be at service site consistently, to be on time, to follow instructions, to respond to management direction and to solicit feedback to improve performance.

-- Has the ability to demonstrate flexible and creative management of disciplinary issues.
+- The ability to demonstrate flexible and creative management of disciplinary issues.

-- Able to perform the physical demands of a garden and farm program, mountain hiking, biking, and camping.
+- Able to perform the physical demands of a garden and farm program including mountain hiking, biking, and camping.